Theory of entanglement and measurement in high harmonic generation

-To further explore the use of the quantum operation introduced above for generating non-classical field states, we consider the case in which all harmonic modes $q^\prime \ge 2$ are measured in \eqref{eq:operation_general}.
+\textit{Generation of optical cat states.} To further explore the use of the quantum operation introduced above for generating non-classical field states, we consider the case in which all harmonic modes $q^\prime \ge 2$ are measured in \eqref{eq:operation_general}.
 The resulting operation on the initial state of the fundamental mode reads

 with the measurement operator

 where $\Omega = \sum_{q=2}^N \abs{\chi_q}^2$.
 Applying this operation on the initial state of the driving laser $\Phi_{\tilde n \neq 0}^{\chi}[ \dyad{\alpha}] = \dyad{\Psi}$, we obtain the pure state